-Criteria JORC Code explanation Commentary volcanic sediments. • Minor historical drilling was undertaken into the Briggs Central Porphyry.
-Details are reported in CBY Replacement Prospectus 03/10/2018 and in ALM Release to ASX dated 18 August 2021. • Drill holes were drilled between -50 and -90deg in mineralisation that has a subvertical geological grain.
+Criteria JORC Code explanation Commentary into the Briggs Central Porphyry.
+Details are reported in CBY Replacement Prospectus 03/10/2018 and in ALM Release to ASX dated 18 August 2021.
+Drill holes were drilled between -50 and -90deg in mineralisation that has a subvertical geological grain.
 Minor sampling bias may have been introduced with subvertical holes but due to the overall stockwork and disseminated nature of the mineralisation any bias is not considered material.
 Sample security The measures taken to ensure sample security.
 Core is processed on site under the supervision of a company geologist.
 Whole core is palleted & strapped for transport by commercial carrier to ALS Zillmere preparation facility.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
 Not Applicable.